chipsalliance/firrtl-spec/abi.md

 padding for each payload is set to ensure all padded payloads have the same bit width as required by Verilog packed unions.

+Type aliases shall be lowered to Verilog `typedef`{.verilog} with their inner types recursively following these rules.
+Type aliases will be dropped if inner types are mutated, for example by the type inference.

 # Versioning Scheme of this Document

 This is the versioning scheme that applies to version 1.0.0 and later.